YichaoOU/HemTools/docs/content/NGS_pipelines/multi_mapped.rst

 Summary
 ^^^^^^^

+Most programs will discard or ignore multi-mapped reads, such as cellRanger, featureCount (default), GATK, etc. Some programs considers multi-mapped reads such as kallisto, salmon, MACS2.

 If duplication rate is high, for example, if STAR mapping statistics show less than 75% uniquely mapped reads, you might want to check if you have too many rRNA or chrM.

 This program also checks the HBG region.

+In addition, this program will count number of reads mapped to hemoglobin genes.

 .. note:: Currently, this pipeline only work on hg19.